London, National and International Removals and Storage

 3. Not Preparing a Survival Moving Kit

 It is a box which contains everything that you are going to need in the first couple of days in your new home.
 Having one will allow you to get settled into your new home with minimum hassle, and will allow you to unpack at your own pace without having to rush to find things.
+You will need a big cardboard box to make your survival kit.
+Make sure it is clearly marked and loaded into the removals van last, so you can get it out first.

 What you will put in your survival kit will depend on what you’re going to need, but we are now going to list just some of the things that you consider: